How many World Cups do we need to win?: India's Blind T20 skipper

-India's blind Twenty20 World Cup-winning captain Ajay Reddy urges govt to provide jobs for his players after yesterday's triumph over Pakistan
+India's blind Twenty20 World Cup-winning captain Ajay Reddy urges government to provide jobs for his players after yesterday's triumph over Pakistan.
+India won by 9 wickets

 India players pose with the winners’ trophy after beating Pakistan in the blind T20 World Cup final at Bangalore yesterday.
 Pic/AFP